 Let's start with the default launcher, or at least the one that comes on your phone if you get one of Google's Pixel phones.
 Pixel Launcher is clean and fast.
 It also might remind you a little bit of iOS with the new round icon design and translucent menu bar at the bottom.
 It’s only for Google’s phones, though with a little trickery you can sideload the APK yourself and give it a try.
 (In fact, we've got instructions on how to do so for both the Galaxy S8 and LG G6.)
-Google is introducing a number of interface changes with the new Pixel 2 phones, such as a dock search bar, notification dots, and more, so the Pixel launcher is going to be among the first to see this new wave of features.
+Google is introducing a number of interface changes with last fall's Pixel 2 updates, such as a dock search bar, notification dots, and more, so the Pixel launcher is going to be among the first to see this new wave of features.

 BlackBerry may be all but out of the hardware game, but it’s still making a big push into Android software.
 The BlackBerry Launcher is built to work with the BlackBerry Hub+, which which consolidates all of your emails, text messages, and other notifications into a centralized spot for quick access and response.
 Get the launcher and hub together to try them out, even if you don’t have a BlackBerry-branded phone.

 You don’t have to have a phone built by Asus to get the look the company has developed for its handsets.
 The ZenUI launcher lets you go with a particular color theme and bundle up apps in the drawer by category if you want to keep things neat and tidy.
 The Manage Home screen puts phone customization and system settings within easy reach, and a quick swipe down brings up a search bar, frequently used apps, and contacts.